-- After initial recognition and until the liability is settled, cancelled or expires, the acquirer shall measure a contingent liability recognised in a business combination at the higher of: - (a) the amount that would be recognised in accordance with LKAS 37; and - (b) the amount initially recognised less, if appropriate, cumulative amortization recognised in accordance with LKAS 18 Revenue.
+- 56 After initial recognition and until the liability is settled, cancelled or expires, the acquirer shall measure a contingent liability recognised in a business combination at the higher of: - (a) the amount that would be recognised in accordance with LKAS 37; and - (b) the amount initially recognised less, if appropriate, the cumulative amount of income recognised in accordance with the principles of SLFRS 15 Revenue from Contracts with Customers.

-This requirement does not apply to contracts accounted for in accordance with LKAS 39.
+This requirement does not apply to contracts accounted for in accordance with SLFRS 9.